romkatv/zsh-bin/README.md

 ./build-zsh-5.8-static
 ```

-The build script requires Docker and internet connection.
+`build-zsh-5.8-static` has a few options you might want to override. `build-zsh-5.8-static -h` will
+list them.

+On Linux build is done in a Docker container, so you'll need to install docker first.
+If everything
-If everything goes well, `zsh-5.8-linux-x86_64-static.tar.gz` will appear in the current directory.
+goes well, `zsh-5.8-linux-${ARCH}-static.tar.gz` will appear in the current directory.

+On FreeBSD build is done on host.
+On success, `zsh-5.8-freebsd-${ARCH}-static.tar.gz` is placed
+in `/out` and some junk is left over in the home directory.
+It's recommended to run the script in a
+freshly installed FreeBSD and nuke it afterwards.

-This archive contains statically-linked, hermetic, relocatable Zsh 5.8.
-Installation of Zsh from the
+The archive produced by the build script contains statically-linked, hermetic, relocatable Zsh 5.8.
-archive doesn't require libc, terminfo, ncurses or root access.
-As long as the target machine has a
+Installation of Zsh from the archive doesn't require libc, terminfo, ncurses or root access.
+As long
-compatible CPU and Linux kernel, it'll work.
+as the target machine has a compatible CPU and kernel, it'll work.

 You can find built archives in [releases](https://github.com/romkatv/zsh-bin/releases).